How to design for powerful connection and learning at large meetings

 • Participants have more input into and control over their learning and takeaways from an unconference.
 The event is, therefore, more likely to satisfy their wants and needs.

 • Interesting, unexpected things are likely to happen.
 While traditional conferences discourage risky learning, unconferences create an environment where participants can create sessions on the spot.
-Unconferences welcome questions, and encourage sharing.
+Unconferences welcome questions and encourage sharing.

 It’s no coincidence that unconference designs appeared as our society responded to the increased availability of information and ease of sharing made possible by the personal computer and the internet.
 And yet, despite the pervasive reality of ubiquitous knowledge and connectivity, professional event planners still rarely use these new designs.

 One reason is the fear that an unconference just won’t work.
-I’ve run unconferences for twenty years, and reviewed thousands of evaluations.
+I’ve run unconferences for twenty years and reviewed thousands of evaluations.
 I can assure you that the level of satisfaction with unconference formats is much higher than traditional events.
 (One of the reasons for this is that I’ve found that traditional program committees predict less than half the sessions that attendees actually want.)
-Other reasons include the misconception that crowdsourcing session topics before an event makes it an unconference, the understandable fear of giving up control over one’s event, and general unfamiliarity with unconference revenue models, facilitation requirements, and logistical considerations.
+Other reasons include the misconception that crowdsourcing session topics before an event make it an unconference, the understandable fear of giving up control over one’s event, and general unfamiliarity with unconference revenue models, facilitation requirements, and logistical considerations.

 All these barriers to the implementation of unconference meeting designs are readily overcome with education and experience.
 Most event planners (and their clients) have begun to hear the rumbles of dissatisfaction from attendees who are no longer satisfied flying hundreds of miles to listen to speakers they could have watched on YouTube, or to attend a conference where a majority of the sessions are not what they really wanted.
-Instead, these attendees are increasingly demanding meetings that concentrate on what only face-to-face events can provide—like Howard Givner’s experience of a recent unconference:
+Instead, these attendees are increasingly demanding meetings that concentrate on what only face-to-face events can provide—like Howard Givner’s experience of an unconference:

 “…one of the most innovative and eye-opening professional experiences I’ve had.
 Aside from coming back with lots of new tips and ideas, I easily established triple the number of new contacts, and formed stronger relationships with them, than at any other conference I’ve been to.”